terraform-google-modules/terraform-google-container-vm/README.md

 - /: root folder
 - /build: Dockerfiles and other build manifests
-- /examples: examples for using this module
+- /examples: Examples for using this module
 - /helpers: Scripts that the module invokes
 - /test: Folders with files for testing the module (see Testing section of this file)
 - /main.tf: main file for this module, contains all the resources to create